jorendorff/a-history-of-the-world-notes/015-Early-writing-tablet.md

 look more like modern writing than the pictographs on this tablet.
 What is this kind of writing called?

+(timeline) Now is a good time to update your timeline with the cultures and artifacts from episodes 11-15.

 ## Links